richdill/Alquimista/index.md

 Can you use quantum computers to train large language models?
 Not yet…

-Note this is a page of resources I have found and am sharing.

-Comments and suggestions are always welcome.

 A simple way to describe Large Language Models, a.k.a., LLMs, “Statistical algebra”

 Here is an Amazon blog on putting AI into production